 Long-time favorites Blue Man Group and Shear Magic offer performances almost every night of the year, with plenty of matinées as well.

 With costumed actors, interactive displays, and high tech, the Boston Tea Party Ships & Museum gives you an all-encompassing, totally immersive experience that brings to life the time and events leading up to the American Revolution.

 The guided 1-hour tour of the Boston Tea Party Ships and Museum takes you back to the momentous December night in 1773 when the Sons of Liberty touched off the American Revolution with their tea party in Boston Harbor.

 You’ll be entertained, but you also get to participate, explore, and learn.
 There’s nothing else quite like it in Boston!
 Great for adults as well as kids and teens.

 Museum of Fine Arts

 With hundreds of galleries filled with treasures from the ancient world to contemporary art, Boston’s Museum of Fine Arts can easily keep you enthralled for an entire day, especially if you take a few breaks to sample MFA’s various dining options, browse the vast bookstore and specialized boutiques, and perhaps take in one of the special activities such as a tour, film, or performance.

 Where to start, especially if you have less than a day?
 Focus on the superb collections that set MFA apart.

-Start with Art of the Americas, an entire museum wing showcasing treasures from North, South, and Central America, including the Caribbean.
+Start with Art of the Americas, an entire museum wing showcasing treasures from North, New England, and Central America, including the Caribbean.